How to connect to an Oracle Database

 Example config.properties for Oracle database

-GenRocket will read this config file and connect to employee database on localhost using username root and password root.
-If you are connecting to a different type of database your configuration file will look different.
+GenRocket will read this config file and connect to an employee database on localhost using username root and password root.
+If you are connecting to a different type of database, your configuration file will look different.

 driver=oracle.jdbc.driver.OracleDriver user=root password=root url=jdbc:oracle:thin:@localhost:1521:employee batchCount=1000

-Step 3: Download and place the JDBC connector Jar file to the $GENROCKET_HOME/lib/ folder
+Step 4: Download and place the JDBC connector Jar file in the $GENROCKET_HOME/lib/ folder

-- Download and place an Oracle Connector in your genrocket-3.5.12/lib folder
+- Download and place an Oracle Connector in your genrocket/lib folder

-- You can download the JDBC connector for Oracle at this link.
+- You can download the JDBC connector for Oracle at this link (the JAR file for this is ojdbc6.jar).

 Step 4: Reference the JDBC Resource in your Generators or Receivers

-When you create a Scenario that has a Generator or Receiver that references your jdbc.config resource it will connect directly to your database.
+When you create a Scenario containing a Generator or Receiver that references your jdbc.config resource, it will connect directly to your database.

 java.lang.NoClassDefFoundError: oracle/xdb/XMLType Error

-If you are still not able to connect to your Oracle database via JDBC, please contact firstname.lastname@example.org.
+If you are still not able to connect to your Oracle database via JDBC, please get in touch with email@example.com.